 Chrystal: You have to receive that.

-John: Well, you’re gonna find more encouragement from Chrystal Evans Hurst in her book She’s Still There: Rescuing the Girl in You.
+John: Well, you’re gonna find more encouragement from Chrystal Evans Hurst in her book, She’s Still There: Rescuing the Girl in You.
 We’ve got copies of that, and we have information about our Option Ultrasound program.
-You can donate to help us do that – um, details at focusonthefamily.com/broadcast, or call 800, the letter A, and the word FAMILY.
+Uh, you can donate to help us do that.
+Um, details at focusonthefamily.com/broadcast or call 800, the letter A, and the word FAMILY.

-Jim: Chrystal, um, moving into the story a little further – so you’ve had this little girl.
+Jim: Chrystal, um, moving into the story a little further, so you’ve had this little girl.
 Um, you eventually get married.
 Um, there was a time when your husband lost his job.
-And these are typical things that many of us go through that, you know, it feels like that little girl inside you, the dreamer, when you were 8, 9, 12, um, all of those big dreams become small or, poof, they’re gone.
-This was another moment in your life where you felt, like, a squashing of the dream.
-What happened with your husband?
-And what kind of pressure did you feel at that time?
+And these are typical things that many of us go through that, you know, it feels like that little girl inside you, the dreamer, when you were eight, nine, 12, um, all of those big dreams become small, or poof, they’re gone.
+This was another moment in your life where you felt like a squashing of the dream.
+What happened with your husband, and what kind of pressure did you feel at that time?

-Chrystal: Well, we – my husband had worked, and he traveled a lot for a living.
+Chrystal: Well, we … My husband had worked, and he traveled a lot for a living.
 Um, he actually had a series of health challenges that made it unable for him to continue in what he had been doing.
-And I remember sitting there looking at the numbers and looking at everything that was in the red in Excel, thinking, “Whoa, how is this gonna work?”
-But here’s the thing; the lesson that I learned in my 20s, which was that – because the majority of my 20s I was a single mom – which was that God actually does still love me.
+And I remember th-, sitting there, looking at the numbers and looking at everything that was in the red (laughs) in Excel, thinking, “Ugh, how is this gonna work?”
+But here’s the thing.
+The lesson that I learned in my twenties, which was that the … because the majority of my twenties, I was a single mom, which was that God actually does still love me.
 I learned that gradually.
-I learned how to identify with His care for me.
+I learned how to identify with his care for me.

-Chrystal: That was what I remembered to grab a hold of in my 30s faced with a different – so I felt the same panic, but I had the experience of God’s love for me and His – His willingness to rescue me from circumstances even that I created for myself.
+Chrystal: That was what I remembered to grab ahold of in my thirties, faced with a different … So I felt the same panic.
+But I had the experience of God’s love for me and his, his willingness to rescue me from circumstances, even that I created for myself.
 So I was able to feel the panic but then remember the trust that I can have in a God who promises to take care.

 Jim: Yeah, that’s true.